exuperian/RedPitayaTutorials/Tutorials/SETUP_BaseCode/README.md

 ### 2. Create base setup

 We need to give Vivado a list of the input/output ports on the Pitaya, tell it about the CPU, and how all these are interconnected.
 All this information is contained in the *rp_base_setup.tcl* file.
-In the Tcl console, navigate to the folder containing the script (see[the tutorial on running Tcl scripts](/Tutorials/TCL_RunningTCL/README.md) for how to do this) run
+In the Tcl console, navigate to the folder containing the script (see [the tutorial on running Tcl scripts](/Tutorials/TCL_RunningTCL/README.md) for how to do this), and run

 ```source rp_base_setup.tcl```